Becher Chase Preview, Tips, Runners & Trends

 Becher Chase Trend Analysis

-The trend factor that produced 10+ winners and shows the best LSP, an LSP of +64.50 is when runners ran on Soft ground when last winning.
-The worst performing factor that has failed to produce a single winner is when runners last win was 3 starts ago, when backing these the trend shows a record of 0-58.
+❌ The worst performing factor that has failed to produce a single winner is when runners last win was 3 starts ago, when backing these the trend shows a record of 0-58.

-The course which has produced the most winners of the Becher Chase is Cheltenham, there has been a total of 7 winners of this race who ran at Cheltenham last time out.
+The course which has produced the most winners of the Becher Chase is Cheltenham, there has been a total number of 7 winners of this race who ran at Cheltenham last time out.
 The next best course which has produced the second most winners is Aintree, there has been a total number of 3 winners of this race who ran at Aintree last time out.

 The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 345 runners whilst the Female runners have produced 1 winner from a total of 2 runners.